Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/theory/rotor_position_measurement.md

   <figcaption align= "center">Figure.1 - Rotor Position Sensing Techniques </figcaption>
 </p>

-In this article, we will focus on the few of the popular rotor position measurement techniques, and how to configure them with **Motor Control Plant**.
+In this article, we will focus on the few of the popular rotor position measurement techniques, and how to configure them with **Harmony Qspin**.

 ### Quadrature Encoder <a name="Rotor_Position_Sensing_qdec"></a>
 Quadrature encoders, also known as incremental encoders or optical encoders, detect position and speed of rotating motion systems.